lubiana/no-framework-tutorial/07-dispatching-to-a-class.md

 ```

 You can see that we implement the [RequestHandlerInterface](https://github.com/php-fig/http-server-handler/blob/master/src/RequestHandlerInterface.php)
-that has a 'handle'-Method with requires a Requestobject as its parameter and returns a Responseobject.
+that has a 'handle'-Method with requires a Request object as its parameter and returns a Response-object.
 For now this is
 fine, but we may have to change our approach later.
-In anyway it is good to know about this interface as we will implement
+In any way it is good to know about this interface as we will implement
 it in some other parts of our application as well.
 In order to use that Interface we have to require it with composer:
 `composer require psr/http-server-handler`.